smlc/myBlog/content/resume.md

 **Achievements** :
-Improved the Maven project by analyzing the pom for unused dependencies, fixed dependency related bugs, reworked the structure of the project, and improved the build time by 20%.
-I drove the test strategy by helping the team set good practices for unit tests and choosing a test framework.
+Improved the Maven project by analyzing the pom for unused dependencies, fixed dependency related bugs, reworked the structure of the project and improved the build time by 20%.
+I drove the test strategy by helping the team to set good practices for unit tests and choosing a test framework.
 The test coverage of the application went from 40% to 80%.